srich3/pf2e-property-runes/README.md

 1. **Detection**: The module automatically detects if the enemy is within range of Dread Rune armor
 2. **Trigger**: At the end of their turn, the Dread Rune effect is automatically triggered
-3. **Will Save**: The enemy must attempt a DC 20 Will save
+3. **Will Save**: The enemy must attempt a Will save against the **highest DC** among all available Dread Runes
-4. **Effect Application**: On a failure, their frightened condition cannot decrease below 1 that turn
+4. **Effect Application**: On a failure, their frightened condition cannot decrease below the minimum for the rune type

+**Important**: When multiple characters with Dread Rune armor are within range, the frightened creature saves against the **highest DC** available.
+Only one save is triggered per frightened creature per turn, but it uses the most challenging DC.

 ### Technical Implementation
 - **Hooks Integration**: Uses FoundryVTT's hook system to monitor turn changes and combat updates
 - **Distance Calculation**: Calculates precise distances between tokens using grid-based measurements
+- **Highest DC Detection**: Automatically identifies and uses the highest DC among all available Dread Runes
 - **Effect Management**: Automatically creates and applies temporary effects to prevent frightened decreases
 - **Chat Integration**: Sends formatted chat messages for all Dread Rune interactions